ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``INCR_CYCL_FREQ``: (Default: "24")
    Increment in hours for cycle frequency (cycl_freq).
 The default is "24", which means cycl_freq=24:00:00.

-..
-   COMMENT: What is cycl_freq from?
-It's not mentioned anywhere else here...
-In general, this definition could be better... need more info.

 ``FCST_LEN_HRS``: (Default: "24")
    The length of each forecast, in integer hours.